meet-projects/meetx-playbook/meetx_playbook.md

 - Who is your favorite teacher ever, why?
 (Same as above ^^) </br>
 - Tell me about a time you were humbled recently (Is this person humble?
 Can they be invested in a feedbakc-heavy culture?) </br>
 - Tell me about a big idea that you got really wrong (Same as above ^^) </br>
+- Tell me about a time when you were frustrated with a student.
+(Look for someone who can consider this as a challenge, a problem that they would want to solve.
+A teacher that does not give up on any student.)

 #### Stage 2 Technical